bazelbuild/rules_docker/README.md

 You can load this into your local Docker client by running:
 `bazel run my/image:helloworld`.

-For the language `foo_image` targets, this will also **run** the container to maximize compatibility with `foo_binary` rules.
+For the `lang_image` targets, this will also **run** the container to maximize compatibility with `lang_binary` rules.
 You can suppress this behavior by passing the single flag: `bazel run :foo -- --norun`

-Alternately, you can build a `docker load` compatible bundle with:
+Alternatively, you can build a `docker load` compatible bundle with:
 `bazel build my/image:helloworld.tar`.
 This will produce the file:
 `bazel-genfiles/my/image/helloworld.tar`, which you can load into your local Docker client by running:
 `docker load -i bazel-genfiles/my/image/helloworld.tar`.
 Building this target can be expensive for large images.

-These work with both `container_image`, `container_bundle`, and the language `foo_image` rules.
+These work with both `container_image`, `container_bundle`, and the `lang_image` rules.
 For everything except `container_bundle`, the image name will be `bazel/my/image:helloworld`.
 For `container_bundle`, it will apply the tags you have specified.

 ## Authorization